95 killed in twin blasts in Iran on Qasem Soleimani death anniversary

 No one has claimed responsibility yet for the blasts that the media described as the deadliest attack to target Iran since the 1979 Iranian revolution.
 The toll is almost certain to rise as many of the wounded were in critical condition, the AP report said.

 The attack comes a day after Saleh al-Arouri, a deputy leader of the Palestinian militant group Hamas, was killed in the Lebanese capital of Beirut in a strike allegedly launched by Israel.
-The Middle East is embroiled in tensions due to Israel’s war in Gaza, which has left more than 20,000 Palestinians dead.
+West Asia is embroiled in tensions due to Israel’s war in Gaza, which has left over 20,000 Palestinians dead.

 While the authorities did not publicly assign blame, Islamic Revolutionary Guard Corps Brigadier General Esmail Qaani alleged the attacks were carried out by “the agents of the Zionist regime and the United States”.
 The Zionist regime is a reference to Israel, which has in the past conducted targeted attacks on Iran.